erikng/blog.eriknicolasgomez.com/_posts/2017-07-25-Kextpocalypse High Sierra and kexts in the Enterprise.md

 The `spctl kext-consent` command is similar to the `csrutil` command as it stores it's values in **NVRAM**.
 This means that if the [PRAM is reset](https://support.apple.com/en-us/HT204063), the kext-consent values are now reset to the _default_ values.

 - If you have completely disabled kext-consent, it is now active.
-- If you had trusted Team ID's, they are no longer trusted.
+- If you had trusted Team ID's via the spctl command, they are no longer trusted.

 Put simply, PRAM resets should **not be used for basic troubleshooting** and should only be used as a last resort.
 If your technicians do this, you may want to have some documentation on how to re-add the Team ID's in the recovery OS.

+Note: Team ID's trusted via the GUI will still be trusted.

 ## What if my users are not admins?
 As the `Security & Privacy` section in _System Preferences_ requires admin rights to unlock, standard users are not allowed to authorize kext consent.
 You may have to modify the [authorization database](https://developer.apple.com/library/content/technotes/tn2095/_index.html) to allow this, which may not be an acceptable workaround for your company.